dsorokin/aivika-distributed/README.md

 is that this is the optimistic distributed simulation with possible rollbacks.
 It is assumed that optimistic methods tend to better support the parallelism inherited in the models.

-You may test the distributed simulation using your own laptop only, although the package is still destined to be used with a multi-core computer, or computers connected in the distributed cluster.
+You can test the distributed simulation using your own laptop only, although the package is still destined to be used with a multi-core computer, or computers connected in the distributed cluster.

 There are additional packages that allow you to run the distributed simulation experiments by